 There is a dedicated sculpture park and the centre regularly displays public art in its outdoor spaces.
 Plays, discussions, book reviews and movie screenings often take place in the amphitheatre or Joseph Stein Auditorium (one of the best auditoriums in India).

-They have a great retro diner called Habitat Hub that is open all day until midnight.
+They have a good retro diner called Habitat Hub that is open all day until midnight.
 It’s a really nice way to spend a few hours, especially if there is a performance going on.
 The centre’s commitment to promoting established and up and coming Indian artists is impressive.

 17. Nicholson Cemetery